-- Easy to whip up, this recipe doesn’t require many ingredients or fancy cooking skills.
+- Easy to whip up, this is a wonderful Indian curry recipe that doesn’t require many ingredients or fancy cooking skills.

 - Ghee or oil.
 Use Indian ghee (clarified butter) for a richer flavor if you’ve got it on hand, or reach for a neutral oil like avocado oil with a high smoke point that can handle the spices cooking.